SamsungSLAV/festral/README.md

 # Festral

-This package provides client for SLAV testing ramework and more abstract layer for performing building and testing repositories by user.
+This package provides client for SLAV testing framework and more abstract layer for performing building and testing repositories by user.

 Festral consists of some small utilities: